 Does the Yes

-Licensee
+icensee

-identify the
+dentify the

 program by

-displaying

-throughout
+lisplaying

+hroughout

-the program
+he program

-the symbol E
+he symbol E

-/I?
+?

-Digital Core Program (7 of 16) Response
+Digital Core Program (7 of 18) Response

 Program Title The Country Mouse and the City Mouse Adventures

 Origination Network

 Days/Times Program Regularly Scheduled Monday through Sunday at 7:30am on KAIL's digital sub-channel, 7.2

 Total times aired at regularly scheduled time 92

 Total times aired 92

 Number of Preemptions 0

 Number of Preemptions for other than Breaking News 0

 Number of Preemptions Rescheduled 0

 Length of Program 30 mins

 Age of Target Child Audience 4 years to 9 years

 Describe the educational and informational objective of the program and how it meets the definition of Core Programming.
 The Country Mouse and the City Mouse Adventures employs the fun and fascinating world-wide jaunts of a pair of adorable mice to present a body of important new learning.
 As Emily, the practical Country Mouse, and her sophisticated City Mouse cousin, Alexander, visit friends and family around the globe, they encounter non-stop delight along with non-stop problems, complications and mysteries.
-By stepping in, helping out and dealing with the situations with which they are confronted, they teach youngsters valuable "learning to learn" skills, centering on discovery, investigation and analysis... associated personal-character and pro-social attitudes... and intriguing core-knowledge learning focused on world history, geography and language.
+By stepping in, helping out and dealing with the situations with which they are confronted, they teach youngsters valuable "learning to learn" skills, centering on discovery, investigation and analysis associated personal-character and pro-social attitudes and intriguing core-knowledge learning focused on world history, geography and language.
 Tackling new, perplexing and seemingly difficult situations is likely to be seen as daunting to many young viewers.
 Most children let myriad questions and conundrums go by - thereby missing out on valuable information and investigative practice, and putting a chink in their own feelings of self-efficacy along the way.
 In the course of "he Country Mouse and the City Mouse Adventures", Emily and Alexander follow a different path - dealing with problems and dilemmas head on.
-In doing so, they model the willing to help... the curiosity to ask appropriate questions... the openness to see the possibilities and formulate plausible hypotheses... the skills in observation and fact-finding to gather new knowledge... the logical reasoning to assess knowledge gathered... the industriousness and perseverance to press on in the face of difficulty and disappointment... the judgment to draw appropriate conclusions... and the courage to act on them.
-Each of the mice's adventures is furthermore based on a real historical event that took place in farflung lands across the globe.
+In doing so, they model the willing to help the curiosity to ask appropriate questions the openness to see the possibilities and formulate plausible hypotheses the skills in observation and fact-finding to gather new knowledge the logical reasoning to assess knowledge gathered the industriousness and perseverance to press on in the face of difficulty and disappointment the judgment to draw appropriate conclusions and the courage to act on them.
+Each of the mice's adventures is furthermore based on a real historical event that took place in far-flung lands across the globe.
 Emily and Alexander investigate an art crime in Paris' Louvre Museum, a cable car mishap in San Francisco, the disappearance of a prized tiger in India, and so much more.
-By means of observation, kids are able to gain a close-up and education-packed view of history, geography, and world-wide cultures, customs, and language.
-(Miki Baumgarten, Ph.D.)

-Does the Licensee identify the program by displaying throughout the program the symbol E /I?
-Yes
+By means of observation, kids are able to gain a c Does the Licensee identify the program by displaying throughout the program the symbol E Yes

-Digital Core Program (8 of 16) Response
+Program (8 of 18) Response

 Program Title THE BUSY WORLD OF RICHARD SCARRY

 Origination Network

 Days/Times Program Regularly Scheduled Monday through Sunday at 8:30am on KAIL's digital sub-channel, 7.2

 Total times aired at regularly scheduled time 92

 Total times aired 92

 Number of Preemptions 0

 Number of Preemptions for other than Breaking News 0

 Number of Preemptions Rescheduled 0

+Length of 30 mins

-Length of Program 30 mins Age of Target Child Audience 2 years to 5 years
+Length of Program

+Age of 2 years to 5 years

+Age of Target Child Audience

+Audience